 ABOUT THE COOPERATIVE

 The Washington State Maritime Cooperative (WSMC) is a non-profit corporation that provides oil spill contingency plan coverage and emergency response system to vessels in Washington waters (except the waters of the Columbia and Snake Rivers) that are not otherwise covered by their own state approved contingency plan.
 In the event of an oil spill or threatened spill the system provides a response that may include, but is not limited to, response vessels, boom equipment, skimmers, a qualified incident commander and response personnel.
-WSMC utilizes the services of Marine Spill Response Corporation (MSRC), Global Diving & Salvage (GDS) and the Islands Oil Spill Association (IOSA) to maintain a response network of equipment and personnel.
+WSMC utilizes the services of Marine Spill Response Corporation (MSRC) and Global Diving & Salvage (GDS) to maintain a response network of equipment and personnel.
 Communications and administrative services are provided under contract by the Marine Exchange of Puget Sound.

 WSMC is a membership organization with a board of directors.
 Seven directors represent the various segments of the maritime industry that are covered and assessed by the cooperative: fishing, tank barge, ferries, US flag liner, foreign liner/cruise, tanker and foreign non-liner vessels.